Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 So: tea.
 They sat together and drank, letting the scent envelop them.
 Daar’s nose twitched heavily, but being able to smell it definitely calmed him.
 Perhaps only Tiyun would have noticed the *depth* of fear and uncertainty in his voice when he’d admitted he couldn’t, before.

-Gyotin walked the Great Father through learning the ceremony---something Daar had never *quite* got around to doing before---and again the tactile precision of it was obviously helpful.
+Gyotin walked the Great Father through learning the ceremony - something Daar had never *quite* got around to doing before - and again the tactile precision of it was obviously helpful.
 A simple job done diligently and well was therapy, in its way.

 Tiyun only had to apply the poking stick once, when Daar decided what he *really* wanted to do was go careening around the Fortress, looking for tasty little hoppers poking their heads out of their burrows.
 It was a vicious poke too, right in his big meaty haunches.